LordDemonos/Quarm.Guide/_posts/2024-09-13-linux-and-steam-deck-install-guide.md

 6. Drag `Zeal.asi` to `/home/USERNAMEHERE/Games/everquest/client`

 # Step 6 PLAY!
-1. Click play button in Lutris another shortcut like desktop shortcut or follows steps 2-6 for steamdeck/steam
+1. Click play button in Lutris or another shortcut like desktop shortcut.
+If you do not need to launch the game from steam/steamdeck you are done.

-3. Replace > /home/USERNAMEHERE/Games/everquest/dgvoodoo/dgVoodoo.conf  with the one downloaded in #3.5
-    - _Select `Overwrite` option_
-3. Install Zeal compatible UI files /home/USERNAMEHERE/Games/everquest/client/uifiles/ with the files in #3.4
-4. Double click `zeal_v[#].zip` we downloaded in #3.3
-5. Drag `uifiles` from the zip directory to /home/USERNAMEHERE/Games/everquest/client`
-    - _Select `Overwrite` option_
-6. Drag `Zeal.asi` to /home/USERNAMEHERE/Games/everquest/client

 **OR**

-  Follow steps for Steam Deck/Steam
+ Continue to follow steps 2-6 for Steam Deck/Steam

-1.Click play button in Lutris another shortcut like desktop shortcut
 2. Right click `Everquest` in lutris
 3. Select 'Create Steam Shortcut`
   - _This may take a few tries or require you to restart Steam to take effect_